Mike Boone: Minnesota Vikings

-2018

 Boone signed with the Minnesota Vikings as an undrafted free agent on April 30, 2018.
 After an impressive preseason where he finished fourth in the league with 195 rushing yards, he made the Vikings 53-man roster and made his NFL debut in Week 3 against the Buffalo Bills.
 In the 27–6 loss, he had two carries for 11 rushing yards.
 He finished his rookie season with 11 carries for 47 yards.

-2019

 In Week 15 of the 2019 season against the Los Angeles Chargers, starting running back Dalvin Cook left the game with a shoulder injury which increased Boone's playing time as a result.
 During the game, Boone rushed 13 times for 56 yards and two touchdowns in the 39–10 win.
 In Week 17 against the Chicago Bears, Boone rushed 17 times for 148 yards and a touchdown during the 21–19 loss.
 Overall, Boone finished the 2019 season with 273 rushing yards and three rushing touchdowns.

-2020

 In Week 4 of the 2020 season against the Houston Texans, Boone forced a fumble on punt returner DeAndre Carter which was recovered by the Vikings during the 31–23 win.
 Boone was named the NFC Special Teams Player of the Week for his performance in Week 4.

 Denver Broncos

 On March 18, 2021, Boone signed a two-year contract with the Denver Broncos.
-He was placed on injured reserve on September 1, 2021 to start the season.
+He was placed on injured reserve on September 1, 2021, to start the season.
 He was activated on October 16.

 After suffering an ankle injury, Boone was placed on injured reserve on October 24, 2022.
 He was activated on December 3, but placed back on injured reserve 10 days later after suffering an ankle injury in Week 14.

 Houston Texans

 On March 17, 2023, Boone signed a two-year contract with the Houston Texans.
+He entered the 2023 season third on the depth chart.
+After only 12 touches through 14 games, he was released on December 18, 2023.

+Carolina Panthers

+On January 2, 2024, Boone was signed to the practice squad of the Carolina Panthers.
+He signed a reserve/future contract on January 8, 2024.

+On August 27, 2024, Boone was waived by the Panthers and re-signed to the practice squad.
+He was promoted to the active roster on September 10.
+He was released on October 8 and re-signed to the practice squad two days later.
+He was promoted back to the active roster on December 28.

+Miami Dolphins

+On August 11, 2025, Boone signed with the Miami Dolphins.
+He was released on August 26 as part of final roster cuts.